 You can report side-effects of the COVID-19 vaccine (in Dutch) to the Pharmacovigilance Centre Lareb.

-If you experience serious symptoms after vaccination, contact your GP.
+If you experience serious symptoms after vaccination, contact your GP if necessary.

 Most common side-effects of the COVID-19 vaccines

-Side-effects such as fever, headache and tiredness occur after vaccination with COVID-19 vaccines in a significant proportion of those who are vaccinated.
-Side-effects such as muscle pain, joint pain, chills, nausea and vomiting may also occur after vaccination with COVID-19 vaccines.
+Side effects such as fever, headache and tiredness occur after vaccination with COVID-19 vaccines in a significant proportion of those who are vaccinated.
+Side effects such as muscle pain, joint pain, chills, nausea and vomiting may also occur after vaccination with COVID-19 vaccines.
 These symptoms start within a day or so after vaccination and go away by themselves, but can be unpleasant.
-The number of people who experience these side-effects after vaccination differs depending on which vaccine they received.
-Women and young people are more likely to have side-effects after vaccination.
-See the questionnaire survey (in Dutch) by Lareb.
+The number of people who experience these side effects after vaccination differs depending on which vaccine they received.

 Myocarditis and pericarditis

-In very rare cases, inflammatory diseases of the heart may occur following vaccination with Pfizer or Moderna: myocarditis (inflammation of the heart muscle) or pericarditis (inflammation of the outer lining of the heart).
-This has been established by the European Medicines Agency (EMA) after reviewing reports from countries within Europe and beyond.
+In rare cases, inflammatory diseases of the heart may occur following vaccination with Pfizer or Novavax: myocarditis (inflammation of the heart muscle) or pericarditis (inflammation of the outer lining of the heart).

 It is possible for a severe allergic reaction (anaphylactic shock) to occur immediately after vaccination.
-The vaccine has been administered to many, many people all over the world, and anaphylactic shock has been very rare.
+Fortunately, anaphylactic shock is very rare.
+However, observation for at least 15 minutes after vaccination is still important.